Bryan Pearson (businessman)

-Bryan Pearson (born 1963) is a Canadian business executive, bestselling author and keynote speaker.
+Bryan Pearson (born 1963) is a Canadian business executive, bestselling author, and keynote speaker.
 Pearson serves as the President and C.E.O. of Alliance Data's LoyaltyOne, a global provider of loyalty marketing services, programs and analytics.

 His published books are "The Loyalty Leap: Turning Customer Information Into Customer Intimacy" and "The Loyalty Leap for B2B."

 Biography

 In 1982 Pearson enrolled in Queen's University with the intention of becoming a doctor like both of his parents.
-To earn money on the side, he ran his own small business providing services such as painting houses. and the like, He subsequently developed an interest in entrepreneurialism which prompted Pearson to change his major.
+To earn money on the side, he ran his own small business providing services such as painting houses.
+He subsequently developed an interest in entrepreneurship which prompted Pearson to change his major.
 He graduated from Queen's in 1986 with a BScH in life sciences – later returning to earn his MBA in marketing.

-Pearson currently resides in Toronto and is married to his wife of 28 years, Sally, with three children, Jeremy, Robyn and Hayley.
+Pearson currently resides in Toronto and is married to his wife of 39 years, Sally, with three children: Jeremy, Robyn and Hayley.

 Career

 Pearson began his career as a product manager for Quaker Oats in 1988.
 He then served as a channel marketing manager at Alias before joining current company LoyaltyOne in 1992.

-Pearson started his 20-year tenure with the company as a director of sponsor marketing at AIR MILES, Canada's largest coalition loyalty program.
+Pearson started his 30-year tenure with the company as a director of sponsor marketing at AIR MILES, Canada's largest coalition loyalty program.
 He then worked as vice president of sponsor management for the program before eventually becoming AIR MILES president.
 In this role, Pearson oversaw the development and execution of loyalty and database marketing strategies that build long-term, interactive and value-added relationships with AIR MILES customers.

-Today, Pearson is unemployed.
+Today, Pearson is retired.
 He previously served as the CEO and president of LoyaltyOne and also functioned as the president of Alliance Data Loyalty Services.
 He is a highly regarded expert on enterprise loyalty, retail marketing, coalition marketing and customer relationship management and has been quoted in more than 150 news outlets including The Wall Street Journal, Forbes, BusinessWeek, the Los Angeles Times, MSNBC and the Atlanta Journal-Constitution.
 Pearson is also a regular contributor to COLLOQUY, a loyalty marketing publication owned by LoyaltyOne, at which he also serves on the editorial board.
 He is also a regular columnist for Fast Company.